 As previously discussed, the majority of construction vehicles will use the designated access route via Newell Highway (east) - Bodells Lane - Blands Lane for trips between the Site and the regional road network.
-A small number of construction truck trips (such as material supplies) may be generated from the south; these vehicles would use the West Wyalong Heavy Vehicle Bypass for trips between the Newell Highway (south) and Clear Ridge Road.

-Construction staff residing in West Wyalong, Wyalong or other sub-regional centres to the east of the Site would be transported in shuttle buses and also use the Newell Highway (east) - Bodells Lane - Blands Lane route, while those residing in centres to the south during the construction stage would also use shuttle buses but utilise the Newell Highway (west) - Clear Ridge Road - Blands Lane route to the Site.
+Construction staff residing in West Wyalong, Wyalong or other sub-regional centres to the east of the Site would be transported in shuttle buses and use the Newell Highway (west) - Clear Ridge Road - Blands Lane route to the Site.